 We are easy to reach, easy to talk to, and easy to work with.

-Jon thrives defending his clients in criminal court not because it is some sort of rarefied place to do intellectual jousting, but because despite the mess and ugliness that often faces criminal defendants in court, the courtroom is the decisive battlefield for obtaining justice.
+Fairfax criminal lawyer Jon Katz thrives defending his clients in criminal court not because it is some sort of rarefied place to do intellectual jousting, but because despite the mess and ugliness that often faces criminal defendants in court, the courtroom is the decisive battlefield for obtaining justice.

-Fairfax, Northern Virginia criminal/DWI lawyer Jon Katz fully defends you regardless of your politics, profession, or personal background.
+Virginia criminal lawyer Jon Katz fully defends you regardless of your politics, profession, or personal background.
 He fights for you no matter how big or small your case may seem at first blush.
 All that matters to Jon is that you are an individual needing a lawyer to fight for your rights and for the best possible outcome in your case.

 All of the above is Jon’s call to battle for his clients.
 Backing that up is his over two decades of experience successfully defending clients at trial and in negotiations backed by readiness to go to trial, and by Jon’s close teamwork with his experienced staff.

 Jon and his staff are ready to serve you.